IQTLabs/packet_cafe/design/api.md

 {% endapi-method-summary %}

 {% api-method-description %}
-Deletes files and id associated with a session.
+Deletes files and id directories associated with a session.
 {% endapi-method-description %}

 {% api-method-spec %}